Planning ahead and know what to do

 Don’t forget your insurance

-Although losing your passport is most definitely an inconvenience, it doesn’t have to ruin your entire experience.
+Although losing your passport is an inconvenience, it doesn’t have to ruin your entire experience.
 If you follow these basic precautionary steps before you travel and take action as soon as possible when you discover it is missing, what feels like a major disaster will hopefully fade into the background of your wonderful holiday memories.